lawarner/ipctest/README.md

 Additional dependencies:
 - sockstr
 - expat
+- gtkmm (only for ipctest-gtk)
+- qt (only for ipctest-qt)

+One of the objectives of this project was to put as much common logic in the library so that the UI code can be minimal.
+Currently, 3 different UI's are provided as
+follows:
+- ipctest-tui: This is a commandline utility that runs testcase provided on the commandline.
+It outputs to standard output and is useful automating tests.
-- gtkmm
+- ipctest-gtk: This program uses the gtkmm C++ user interface.
+- ipctest-qt: This program uses Qt 5.0 user interface.

 ## Building
 To build the ipctest library and tools, type 'make'.
-Additional prerequites are required to build ipctest, such as:
+You may need to edit some of the Makefile settings to, for example, skip building the gtkmm version.